lbarasti/lbarasti.github.io/content/post/game_of_life.md

 # => [{-1, 2}, {0, 2}, {1, 2}, {-1, 1}, ..., {2, -1}, {3, -1}]
 ```

-{{< figure src="/src/game_of_life/01_ex_aa.png" alt="Each live cell is expanded into its nighbouring square" caption="Figure 2.
+{{< figure src="/src/game_of_life/01_ex_aa.png" alt="Each live cell is expanded into its neighbouring square" caption="Figure 2.
 The picture represents the expansion of each live cell into the corresponding 3x3 square.
 Cells in such squares are accumulated into a collection, with repetition.
 Notice that the number of *stars* in each cell at the end of iteration 4 - bottom right picture - reflects the number of times a cell appears in any expanded square." >}}

 We now count the number of times a cell appears in the computed collection.
 In Crystal, this is as easy as calling `#tally` on an array.
 This returns a dictionary from cell to number of occurrences.